 A Music Therapist is a person specifically trained in using music to assist or motivate patients to complete goals related to their hospitalization.

 - Help patients cope with illness and hospitalization

 - Distract patients from pain

 - Promote relaxation

 - Increase emotional expression

 - Decrease stress and anxiety

-As a member of the treatment team, music therapists are trained to use interactive music making, music & movement, improvisation, music listening, singing, song writing, lyric discussion, music & imagery, music performance, and learning through music.
-Usually, this occurs in an individual setting and can be at the patient’s bedside, in the intensive care units, or clinic areas.
-Sometimes a music therapist will join other services (such as physical, occupational, or speech therapies) and together they work towards the patient’s goals.
+As a member of the treatment team, Music Therapists are trained to use interactive music-making, music and movement, improvisation, music listening, singing, song writing, lyric discussion, music and imagery, music performance and learning through music.
+Usually, this occurs in an individual setting and can be at the patient’s bedside, in the intensive care units or in clinic areas.
+Sometimes a Music Therapist will join other services (such as physical, occupational or speech therapies) and together they work towards the patient’s goals.

 If you would like more information on Music Therapy you can visit: